 Expresso Tips and Tricks

 Communicating by email offers important benefits to companies and their customers.
 It’s immediate, convenient and easy, with people already spending more than 5 hours a day on personal and work emails, according to a 2018 Adobe study.
-For companies, no postage or printing costs mean emails are less expensive than mailed communications and it’s easier to track open rates and other key metrics.
+For companies, no postage or printing costs mean emails are less expensive than mailed communications and it’s easier to track open rates and other key engagement metrics.

 Choosing the right email

 All customer emails are not created equal.
 Expresso’s versatility allows you to develop and distribute different types of email communications that best suit your purposes and need for maintaining privacy and security while delivering consistent and impactful communications:

 - Message-only email.
 With this email, your primary message is contained in the email itself as opposed to simply linking to a PDF document.
 Message-only emails can be fully designed using the latest HTML responsive-design techniques and include logos, color photos and more.
 Our clients use this email type to confirm vacation reservations or medical appointments, for example.